mskcc/mutation-signatures/README.md

 In order to use this, you need the following columns in your MAF:
 ```"Tumor_Sample_Barcode", "Reference_Allele", "Variant_Type", "Tumor_Seq_Allele2", "Ref_Tri"```

+You may use, for example, `python main.py --seed 100` for a reproducible result.

 ### Confidence Intervals ###

 1) Resample each Tumor_Sample_Barcode in a maf file (with replacement) 1000 times, thusly: